awsdocs/aws-chatbot-admin-guide/doc_source/create-eventbridge-rule.md

 You can remove any resources created for this tutorial by navigating to the Amazon EventBridge console and deleting the resource\.

 **To delete or disable an Amazon EventBridge rule**
-+ To delete or disable an Amazon EventBridge rule, see [Deleting or Disabling a Rule](https://docs.aws.amazon.com/eventbridge/latest/userguide/delete-or-disable-rule.html) in the *Amazon Amazon EventBridge User Guide*\.
++ To delete or disable an Amazon EventBridge rule, see [Deleting or Disabling a Rule](https://docs.aws.amazon.com/eventbridge/latest/userguide/delete-or-disable-rule.html) in the *Amazon EventBridge User Guide*\.